Information for Parents

 Passports & Student Visas

 All students must have a valid passport that will not expire for at least six months after their return.
 To apply or renew a US passport, visit the US Department of State's website.

 To schedule a consulate appointment and view the required documentation needed, visit your child's assigned French consulate’s website.

 Physical Disabilities & Emotional and Mental Health Concerns

 APA works diligently to accommodate students of all capabilities.
-When a physical or mental health concern is disclosed to us, APA is able to proactively work with the student to create an individualized plan that will meet their needs without sacrificing the study abroad experience.
+When a physical, emotional, or mental health concern is disclosed to us, APA is able to proactively work with the student to create an individualized plan that will meet their needs without sacrificing the study abroad experience.
 Past plans have included securing English-speaking specialist doctors, weekly therapist appointments, and handicap-accessible homestays.